withaspirit/FTL-MV-Wiki-Tools/README.md

 ### Running from Terminal Step 2

 1. Complete the [Running from Terminal](#running-from-terminal) instructions to open the terminal and navigate to the correct directory.
 2. Enter in terminal `python ./appendWikiElements.py`.
-This activates the script [appendWikiElements.py](./project/appendWikiElements.py) to create the `.append` files in the [Append wikiElements](./project/Append%20wikiElements/data) folder.
+This activates the script [appendWikiElements.py](./project/appendWikiElements.py) to create the `.append` files in the `Append wikiElements` folder.
 3. Go to [SlipstreamModManager Process](#slipstreammodmanager-process), with {modName} being `Append wikiElements`.

-### Step 3.
-Export Ships
+### Step 3: Export Ships

 1. If the terminal was closed, or the directory changed, repeat the [Running from Terminal](#running-from-terminal) instructions.
 2. Enter in terminal `python ./wikiShipExport.py`.
 This activates the script [wikiShipExport.py](./project/wikiShipExport.py), which outputs text to a file called `wikiShips.txt`.